What is a mood disorder?

-- Antidepressants - Many different medications are available to treat depression and depressive episodes of bipolar disorder.
-Some of the most widely used drugs are selective serotonin reuptake inhibitors (SSRIs).
-These include citalopram (Celexa®), escitalopram (Lexapro®), sertraline (Zoloft®), fluoxetine (Prozac®), and paroxetine (Paxil®).
-Serotonin and norepinephrine reuptake inhibitors (SNRIs) such as duloxetine (Cymbalta®) and venlafaxine (Effexor®) also are commonly prescribed and are similar to SSRIs in their action.
-Bupropion (Wellbutrin®) is used to treat depression and seasonal affective disorder.
-It works differently than SSRIs or SNRIs.
-Older types of antidepressants include tricylic antidepressants, monoamine oxidase inhibitors, and tetracyclic antidepressants.
-Although different types are found to work equally well, some antidepressants may be more effective depending on the individual.
-It is important to take the antidepressants as prescribed and continue taking them even if you feel better.
-Usually an antidepressant must be taken as prescribed for 4 to 6 weeks before it begins to work.
+- Antidepressants: Some of the most widely used drugs to treat depression and depressive episodes of bipolar disorder are selective serotonin reuptake inhibitors (SSRIs).
+Serotonin and norepinephrine reuptake inhibitors (SNRIs) are also commonly prescribed and are similar to SSRIs in their action.
+Although studies show that different types of antidepressants work equally well, some antidepressants may be more effective depending on the person.
+Usually, an antidepressant takes four to six weeks before it begins to work.
+It’s important to take the antidepressants as prescribed and continue taking them even if you feel better.

-- Mood stabilizers - These medications help to regulate the mood swings that occur with bipolar disorder or other disorders.
+- Mood stabilizers: These medications help regulate the mood swings that occur with bipolar disorder or other disorders.
 They reduce abnormal brain activity.
-Mood stabilizers may also be prescribed along with antidepressants in some cases.
-Some of the most widely used mood stabilizers include lithium and anticonvulsant drugs, such as valproic acid (Valproic®), lamotrigine (Lamictal®), carbamazepine (Tegretol®), and oxecarbazepine (Trileptal®).
+Providers may prescribe mood stabilizers along with antidepressants in some cases.
+Some of the most widely used mood stabilizers include lithium and anticonvulsant drugs.

-- Antipsychotics - Patients with bipolar disorder who experience mania or mixed episodes may be treated with an atypical antipsychotic drug, such as aripiprazole (Abilify®).
-Atypical antipsychotics may also sometimes be used to treat depression, if symptoms are not controlled with an antidepressant alone.
+- Antipsychotics (neuroleptics): People with bipolar disorder who experience mania or mixed episodes may be treated with an atypical antipsychotic (neuroleptic) drug, such as aripiprazole (Abilify®).
+Providers sometimes prescribe atypical antipsychotics to treat depression if symptoms aren’t controlled with an antidepressant alone.

-- Light therapy - This technique has long been used to treat SAD.
-It is based on the idea of supplementing natural sunlight with bright artificial light during the fall and winter.
-Patients may use a light box that provides cool-white fluorescent light.
-Each morning, the person is exposed to the artificial light for about 20 to 60 minutes.
-The light is about 20 times more intense than regular indoor lighting.
+- Light therapy: This technique has long been used to treat seasonal affective disorder (SAD).
+It’s based on the idea of supplementing natural sunlight with bright artificial light during the fall and winter.

 Outlook / Prognosis